 Competitive compensation package including paid holidays, vacation, sick, and personal time, health insurance, dental insurance, incentives, company paid life and disability, and an opportunity to participate in a 403b retirement plan.

 Fully licensed LCSW or LCPC preferred, but we will also consider conditionally licensed professionals

 For more information or to apply, please contact:

 Diana Rafuse, Director of Operations – firstname.lastname@example.org

-Are you interested in working with The Maine Children’s Home to build and strengthen families and their children?
+Are you interested in working with Maine Children’s Home?

 We have many experienced and dedicated staff members who have a tremendous passion for helping children and their families and as the agency continues to grow, we’re interested in hearing from people who share that passion.

-Job openings will be posted here as they become available, but you can always email your qualifications to Diana Rafuse at email@example.com.
+Job openings are posted on this page as they become available, but you can always email your qualifications to Diana Rafuse at email@example.com.